West Virginia Code

 (k) It is the duty of the prosecuting attorney of the county in which the violation occurred to represent the division, to institute proceedings and to prosecute the person charged with the violation.

-(b) The Division of Forestry has the primary responsibility for the collection, preparation and central registry of information relating to timber theft in state forests.
-The division has the authority to investigate and enforce the provisions of this section when violations occur in state forests.
-The division may assist law-enforcement agencies in investigations of violations of the provisions of subsection (b), section forty-eight, article three, chapter sixty-one of this code when requested.
+(b) The Division of Forestry has the primary responsibility for the collection, preparation, and central registry of information relating to timber theft.
+The division has the authority to investigate and enforce the provisions of this section when violations of the provisions of §61-3-52 of this code occur.

 (a) The director shall: